tastyigniter/TastyIgniter/README.md

 Note that `merge-plugin` sections are excluded from the merge process, but are always processed by the plugin unless [recursion](#recurse) is disabled.

+### merge-scripts

+A `"merge-scripts": true` setting enables merging the contents of the `scripts` section of included files as well.
+The normal merge mode for the scripts section is to accept the first version of any key found (e.g. a key in the master config wins over the version found in any imported config).
+If `replace` mode is active ([see above](#replace)) then this behavior changes and the last key found will win (e.g. the key in the master config is replaced by the key in the imported config).

 Running tests